silksong-modding/Silksong.I18N/README.md

 ### Fallback/Neutral Language
 If files for some languages are not provided, a mod may specify a language to be used as fallback.
-The fallback language is provided through the `NeutralLanguageResources` attribute.
+The fallback language is set via the `NeutralLanguageResources` attribute.

 It can be provided in a csproj as such:
 ```xml